 Landlord have many responsibilities to their tenants.

-Becoming a landlord can be due to a number of reasons like an extra source of income, or inherited a house so you have become an accidental landlord.
+Becoming a landlord can be due to a number of reasons like an extra source of income, or inheriting a house so you have become an accidental landlord.
 There are responsibilities that your role as a landlord comes with.

-Background checks give you overview of potential tenants and there are a number of ways that you can protect yourself and the property with insurance policies.
+Background checks give you an overview of potential tenants and there are a number of ways that you can protect yourself and the property with insurance policies.

 Check immigration documents and confirm they have indefinite leave to remain, and keep copies.

 Official contract that gives the tenant the right to live in your property.